Where does lead come from?

 There are four main sources of lead in Cleveland.

-Until 1978, lead was used in paint to make it more durable.
-As lead paint deteriorates, particles of lead are released as dust into homes.
+Until 1978, lead was used in residential house paint to make the paint more durable.
+When leaded paint deteriorates, particles of lead are released as dust into homes.
 Babies can inhale or ingest lead dust inside a poorly maintained home.
 Lead dust can be tracked in from outdoors.

-For hundreds of years lead was used in the pipes that carry water to your home and in plumbing fixtures.
+Since Roman times, lead was used in the pipes that carry water to your home and in plumbing fixtures.
 Even if your home has copper plumbing, the solder use to join copper pipes contains lead.
 Lead molecules can dissolve in the water running through lead plumbing and fixtures.
 Many water companies treat household water with orthophosphate to reduce the likelihood of lead getting into drinking water.
 Home water filters can help.
+PS: because lead is sweet, Romans added lead acetate to wine for a cocktail.
+Any surprise that the Roman Empire fell?

-Commercial wastes are sometimes full of lead.
+Industrial wastes are sometimes full of lead.
 Lead acid batteries used in automobiles.
 Bullets and other munitions use lead.
 Smokestack lead emissions can affect whole communities.
+Industrial wastes can end up in the air, on the ground or in the water.

 CLASH suggests that tenants in rental housing built before 1978 should report chipping, peeling or deteriorating paint or bare soil to the Cleveland Department of Building and Housing.
 You can request a copy of CLASH's Brochure "Take Action" by sending an email to email@example.com or leave a voice or text message at 216-359-1060.